-The accompanying 2004 and 2005 unaudited interim condensed consolidated financial statements included herein have been prepared by the Company, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC").
+The accompanying unaudited interim condensed consolidated financial statements included herein have been prepared by the Company, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC").
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America have been condensed or omitted pursuant to such rules and regulations.
 However, the Company believes that the disclosures are adequate to prevent the information presented from being misleading.
-These financial statements should be read in conjunction with the financial statements and the notes thereto included in the Company's Form 10-K, which contains financial information for the three years in the period ended December 31, 2004.
+These financial statements should be read in conjunction with Management's Discussion and Analysis and the financial statements and the notes thereto included in the Company's Form 10-K/A, which contains financial information for the three years in the period ended December 31, 2004.

-The information provided in this report reflects all adjustments (consisting solely of normal recurring accruals) that are, in the opinion of management, necessary to present fairly the results of operations for this period.
-The results for this period are not necessarily indicative of the results to be expected for the full year.
+The information provided in this report reflects all adjustments (consisting solely of normal recurring items and the write-off of the investment in a Chinese joint venture) that are, in the opinion of management, necessary to present fairly the financial position and the results of operations for the periods presented.
+Interim results are not necessarily indicative of results to be expected for a full year.